typora/support.typora.io/_posts/purchase/2021-11-21-activation.md

 ## How many devices can I use at the same time for one license?

 A maximum of 3 devices.
 Devices means different devices, different operating systems and VMs on a device, different accounts on an operating system...
+Typora identify device by its UUID or machine id on Linux / Windows.

 ## What if I have more than 3 devices?